princethk/bewakoof-backend/README.md

 ## Technologies Used:

-- **React:** A JavaScript library for building user interfaces.

-- **Redux Toolkit:** A library for managing application state.

-- **Tailwind CSS:** A utility-first CSS framework for quickly building custom designs.

-- **Material-UI & Next-UI:** Popular React UI frameworks for building responsive and accessible user interfaces.

-- **Firebase:** A platform for building web and mobile applications without server-side programming.
+-**Node:**Node.js is an open source server environment.
+Node.js allows you to run JavaScript on the server.

+- **JWT:** JWT authentication is a token-based stateless authentication mechanism.
+- **mongoDB:** MongoDB is a document database.
+It stores data in a type of JSON format called BSON.

+-**Express:** Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+APIs

 ## Features:

 - **Authentication:**
-  Secure and seamless user authentication using Firebase, ensuring user data privacy and security.
+  Secure and seamless user authentication using JWT, ensuring user data privacy and security.

 - **Cart Management:**
   Efficient cart management system allowing users to add, remove, and update products in their cart effortlessly.